jeanslack/Videomass/Pages/Packages/Windows.md

 to do is to submit the Videomass.exe file to your antivirus vendor for advanced analysis and making a False Positive claim.

-Alternatively, you can use the following installation method:
+Alternatively, following this installation method:

 * [PyPi package](Python_Package)